cysouw/diathesis/text/c08_infinitive.md

    Auf ein Tattoo lässt sich warten.^[Attested online at <https://www.t-online.de/nachrichten/deutschland/id_89453948/corona-lockerungen-die-haeme-ueber-die-friseuroeffnungen-ist-entlarvend-.html>, accessed 15 September 2021.]
 :::

 The *Permissivpassiv* has some similarities to the *Möglichkeitspassiv*, but enough differences to consider it a different diathesis.
-Both are passives and both need a reflexive pronoun, but the semantics, to role remapping, and the verbs that use the *Permissivpassiv* are completely different.
+Both are passives and both need a reflexive pronoun, but (i) the semantics, (ii) the role remapping, and (iii) the verbs that use the *Permissivpassiv* are completely different.
 Semantically, the *Permissivpassiv* expresses permission, sometimes almost causation.
 As for remapping of roles, this diathesis most typically promotes datives to nominative subject, like with *schenken* 'to gift' [@next a].
 There is a special group of select transitive verbs in which the accusative is promoted to nominative subject, like *belustigen* 'to amuse' [@next b].
-A second special group of verbs, like *gefallen* 'to please' [@nnext], promotes the dative, but demotes the original nominative to accusative, not to a prepositional phrase (i.e. an inversive diathesis, called *Permissivinversiv* here).
+A second special group of verbs, like *gefallen* 'to please' [@nnext], promotes the dative, but demotes the original nominative to an accusative, not to a prepositional phrase (i.e. an inversive diathesis, called *Permissivinversiv* here).

 ::: ex
 ~~Permissivpassiv~~